karimabdelhameed/verification/README.md

             app:layout_constraintTop_toTopOf="parent" /&gt;
 </code>
 </pre>
-In your activity/fragment, just make a lateinit var from class called Integration like this :
+In your activity/fragment, just make a lateinit var from class called VerificationIntegration like this :
-<pre><code>private lateinit var integration : Integration</code></pre>
+<pre><code>private lateinit var integration : VerificationIntegration</code></pre>

 after that you need to build your integration object using builder pattern 🤠 like this: